Duration

 Additional information:

-The course is mainly scheduled in a face-to-face way but some lectures might, exceptionnally, be given via videos.
+The course is a priori scheduled in a face-to-face way but some lectures might, exceptionnally, be given via videos (the information will be available in Celcat).

 There are no lecture notes.
 The slides will be available from eCampus.
 Moreover, for each theme, a reference book will be notified in order to suggest additionnal reading.